 Orbital space settlements will be located between the planets.
-While the

-resources in the immediate vicinity.
+essentially no material resources in the immediate vicinity.
 All

-asteroids, comets, or other planets and their
+asteroids, comets, or other planets and their moons.
+Thus, the

-conserve materials.
+materials.
 Therefore, the life support system of the colony should

 recycle all materials.
-Since we would prefer a life support system
+Since we would prefer a life support

-life support system may be described as an
+organisms, our life support system may be described as an

 or export materials, we call it a closed ecosystem.

 Space settlement ecosystem components

-Abiotic - Nonliving Components
+- Abiotic - Nonliving Components

-Biotic - Living Components
+- Biotic - Living Components

 Support, Jim Atwater.
 This World Wide Web site presents

 an overview of current Environmental Control and Life Support

 System (ECLSS) technologies deployed aboard the Shuttle Orbiter,

 the Russian Mir Space Station, and those to be deployed aboard

 International Space Station in the near future.
 A guide to the

 required for future long duration missions to the Moon and Mars is

 Closed ecosystem construction and observation

-In this lesson each student or team builds a close ecosystem and observes
+In this lesson each student or team builds a close ecosystem and

-hypotheses based on the observations and runs
+class develops hypotheses based on the observations and runs

 experiments on a number of closed ecosystems to test the

 Prepare the closed ecosystem